-Archaeology of CAD
+Experimental Archaeology of CAD

 Software Reconstructions of Early Computer-Aided Design Systems

-"Archaeology of CAD” is a series of interactive installations exploring the origins of Computer-Aided Design by reconstructing a selection of pioneering software systems from the 1960s and 70s.
+"Experimental Archaeology of CAD” is a research project exploring the origins of computer-aided design by reconstructing a selection of historical software systems from the 1960s and 70s.
 Drawing from primary archival and oral sources, these reconstructions playfully revisit these transformative technologies, which were central to re-shape architectural and engineering practices during the second half of the twentieth century.
-Developed with computational design students at Carnegie Mellon University using modern hardware and software languages, these reconstructions are instruments of historical inquiry.
+Developed with computational design students at Carnegie Mellon University using modern hardware and software languages, these reconstructions are not replicas, but inquisitive artifacts of historical and design inquiry.
 By evoking the embodied experience of interacting with early CAD systems, they shed light on the new forms of human-machine work that emerged with the rise of interactive computing during the Cold-War years, thus highlighting sensual and gestural dimensions of the “computer revolution.”
-At the same time, their development brings to light the limitations of early data structures for geometric representation and hardware, highlighting the interplay between technological constraints and design tools that is hard to grasp through visual or textual descriptions.
-Finally, they make tangible the visions of design practice that were engineered into these systems, giving us a window into the intellectual context that shaped design during the second half of the 20th century.
-An ongoing project, the installations developed thus far include Steven A. Coons’ “Coons Patch,” Ivan Sutherland’s “Sketchpad,” and Christos Yessios’ “CISP” system.
-Reconstructions of URBAN5 by Nicholas Negroponte, IMAGE by Guy Weinzapfel, BDS by Charles Eastman, among others, are currently in production.
+At the same time, their development brings to light their operative logic, and the limitations of early data structures for geometric representation and hardware, underscoring interplays between technological constraints and theoretical ideas about design that are hard to grasp through visual or textual accounts.
+Finally, they make tangible the visions of design practice that were engineered into these systems, offering access to the intellectual contexts that shaped design during the second half of the 20th century.
+An ongoing project, the installations developed thus far include Steven A. Coons’ “Coons Patch,”(2017) Ivan Sutherland’s “Sketchpad,” (2017) and Christos Yessios’ “CISP” system (2019), and URBAN5 by Nicholas Negroponte (2021).
+IMAGE by Guy Weinzapfel, BDS by Charles Eastman, among others, are currently in production.

 Support